kriszyp/lmdb-js/README.md

 #### LMDB Flags
 In addition, the following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a> (only `noMemInit` is recommended, but others are available for boosting performance):
 * `noMemInit` - This provides a small performance boost (when not using useWritemap) for writes, by skipping zero'ing out malloc'ed data, but can leave application data in unused portions of the database.
+* `noReadAhead` - This disables read-ahead caching.
+Turning it off may help random read performance when the DB is larger than RAM and system RAM is full.
+However, this is not supported by all OSes, including Windows.
 * `useWritemap` - Use writemaps, this improves performance by reducing malloc calls, but can increase risk of a stray pointer corrupting data.
 * `noSubdir` - Treat `path` as a filename instead of directory (this is the default if the path appears to end with an extension and has '.' in it)
 * `noSync` - Doesn't sync the data to disk.
 We highly discourage this flag, since it can result in data corruption and lmdb-store mitigates performance issues associated with disk syncs by batching.